david-randoll/awesome-dockerfiles/static_website/README.md

-# React Vite with Docker
+# Static Files with Docker

-This directory provides Dockerfiles for deploying a React Vite application.
-You can choose between three different
+This directory provides Dockerfiles for deploying an application to serve static files.
+It doesn't only work for static website but also for any static files that you want to serve.

 ## FIles Included